Smith-Magenis/Potocki-Lupski Syndromes, 17p11.2 Deletion/Duplication, FISH

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-1. Van Dyke DL, Wiktor A: Clinical cytogenetics.
+1. Van Dyke DL, Wiktor A: Chapter 26: Clinical cytogenetics.
 In Laboratory Medicine.
 Second edition.
 Edited by K McClatchey.
-Baltimore, Williams & Wilkins, 2002, Chapter 26
+Baltimore, Williams and Wilkins, 2002

 2. Juyal RC, Greenberg F, Mengden GA, et al: Smith-Magenis syndrome deletion: a case with equivocal cytogenetic findings resolved by fluorescence in situ hybridization.
 Am J Med Genet 1995;58:286-291